developmentseed/warp-resample-profiling/README.md

 - [pygmt.grdproject](https://www.pygmt.org/latest/api/generated/pygmt.grdproject.html#pygmt.grdproject) - [web mercator not amongst supported projections](https://www.pygmt.org/latest/projections/index.html)
 - [verde](https://www.fatiando.org/verde/latest/) - not used for raster -> raster resampling (only points -> raster)

-These methods will be run on the full resolution dataset as well as a 2x and 4x downsampled versions to better understand the time and memory complexity.
+These methods will be run on the full resolution dataset.
 Nearest neighbor interpolation will be used for the first comparison.
 For simplicity, the amount of time necessary to generate a resampled array and the maximum amount of heap memory allocated will be measured.

-## Planned extensions
+### Planned extensions

+- Compare to results when using a 2x and 4x downsampled versions to better understand the time and memory complexity
 - Compare to results when using a virtual dataset (e.g., VRT, Kerchunk reference file).
 - Compare results when reading from a dataset stored locally versus in cloud object storage.
+- Compare to results when using a cloud-optimized dataset (Zarr).

-## Possible extensions
+### Possible extensions

 - Compare other resampling methods (e.g., bilinear, conservative).
 - Compare with methods that don't rely on existing packages (e.g., [Conservative regridding with Xarray, GeoPandas, and Sparse](https://discourse.pangeo.io/t/conservative-region-aggregation-with-xarray-geopandas-and-sparse/2715) and [KDTree wrappers](https://github.com/arctic-carbon/eddy-footprint/blob/46935785ced10f24263cd740f81b0aaf02d9bf33/eddy_footprint/spatial.py#L38-L45)).

+### Environment Setup

+The notebooks can be run on a JupyterHub environment using the docker image `quay.io/developmentseed/warp-resample-profiling:latest`, which is created using `repo2docker` using the Dockerfile contained within the `binder` directory.

 ## References

 - [What's Next - Software - Regridding](https://discourse.pangeo.io/t/whats-next-software-regridding/3896)
 - [Lazy regridding discussion](https://discourse.pangeo.io/t/can-a-reprojection-change-of-crs-operation-be-done-lazily-using-rioxarray/4468)

+### Acknowledgements

+This work was made possible through support from [NASA IMPACT](https://impact.earthdata.nasa.gov/).
+Numerous people have guided development, especially Aimee Barciauskas ([@abarciauskas-bgse](https://github.com/abarciauskas-bgse)), Justus Magin ([@keewis](https://github.com/keewis)), and Michael Sumner ([@mdsumner](https://github.com/mdsumner)).
+The resources page contains references for source information.
+Quarto configuration based on [Cloud Native Geospatial Formats Guide](https://github.com/cloudnativegeo/cloud-optimized-geospatial-formats-guide) and the Tile Benchmarking(https://developmentseed.org/tile-benchmarking/).
+All mistakes my own.